Successful On-Page SEO for MyListing Websites

 - Edit the permalink, inserting your keyword as close to the beginning as possible, keeping the permalink as short as possible while maintaining readability.

-- Under the SEOPress section of your page/post, edit the Title, placing your keyword as close to the beginning as possible and finish with your brand/company name.
+- Under the SEO section (depends on your SEO plugin of choice) of your page/post, edit the Title, placing your keyword as close to the beginning as possible, and finish with your brand/company name.

-- Under the SEOPress section of your page/post, edit the Meta Description, placing your keyword as close to the beginning as possible and finish with your brand/company name.
+- Under the SEO section (depends on your SEO plugin of choice) of your page/post, edit the Meta Description, placing your keyword as close to the beginning as possible, and finish with your brand/company name.
 (Tip: End your meta description with text that leaves the visitor curious to read more (e.g. “Get your FREE…”).

 - Include the keyword in the primary heading (H1).

-- Include any additional keywords in the subsequent headings (H2-H6), keeping in mind that synonyms of keywords are a great for use here.
+- Include any additional keywords in the subsequent headings (H2-H6), keeping in mind that synonyms of keywords are great to use here.

-- Test post/page heading structure with Tota11y, making sure the headings (H1-H6) flow in the correct order.
+- Test post/page heading structure, making sure the headings (H1-H6) flow in the correct order.

 - The keyword should be within the first 100 words of your copy.